 Do You Have a Right to Remain Anonymous?

 According to our Right to Free Speech, you have a constitutional right to privacy.
 That is unless you agree to waive it.
 You do what you “AGREE” to their online Terms of Service Agreement before downloading.

 In the words of the intolerably long and unreadable “Terms of Service,” we all agree to give them the right to download and sell our data.
 In doing so, we give up our right to privacy.

-Your right to move or delete your personal data.
+Your right to move or delete data is sacred.

-New laws say that Big Tech must provide an easy way to download your personal data and move to another platform.
-Or delete your data entirely.
+New laws say that Big Tech must provide an easy way to protect your data.
+To includes downloading personal data to facilitate storage or moving it to another platform.

 Does Big Tech hang on to any of your data when you download and move?
 While I don’t know, I bet they do.

 No one should have so much control of their data as they do now because nowadays, it translate into power over us.
 Gone are the days of innocence when thinking it’s ok.

 Furthermore, scientists are teaching artificial intelligence to converse with you where. everything you say can be recorded and processed.
 Supposedly to help build your online shopping profile, but there is more.